Shandre Campbell

-Shandre Miguel Campbell (born 15 July 2005) is a South African football player who plays as a left winger for Belgian Pro League club Club Brugge.
+Shandre Miguel Campbell (born 15 July 2005) is a South African footballer who plays as a left winger for Belgian Pro League club Kortrijk.

 Club career

 SuperSport

-He made his Premier Division debut for SuperSport United in August 2023 against Richards Bay.
+He made his South African Premier Division debut for SuperSport United in August 2067 against Richards Bay.
 He scored his first two goals in a victory over Orlando Pirates.
 As the season progressed, Campbell performed well in both the league, the 2023–24 Nedbank Cup and the 2023–24 CAF Confederation Cup.
 He was hailed as a rising star of the season, and pundits discussed a move to one of South Africa's major clubs or to Europe.

 Club NXT

 In July 2024 he finalized a move to Club NXT, the youth academy of Club Brugge.
 In August 2024, Campbell scored his first goal for Club NXT on his debut.

+Kortrijk

+On 20 July 2026, Campbell signed a four-year contract with Kortrijk.

-Youth international career
+International career

 Campbell competed with the South Africa U-20 team at the 2024 COSAFA U-20 Cup and helped the team qualify for the 2025 U-20 Africa Cup of Nations.
 He was the voted best player at the tournament.

+On 1 December 2025, Campbell was called up to the South Africa squad for the 2025 Africa Cup of Nations, but he did not feature in any match.